 The project focuses on farmers and farm advisors as key, yet often under researched, actors in the context of efforts to implement landscape solutions to the climate and biodiversity emergencies.
 It is important to better understand how the evidence provided by these models, or the tools themselves, can better support farmers’ and their advisors’ decision-making.
 Exploring how and why this group make land-use decisions, and how such behaviours can be influenced, is vital in the context of ambitious and fast shifting policy goals in these areas

-The project, involving Dr Julie Urquhart, Dr Nenia Micha and Alice Goodenough, is due to be completed in January 2023.
+The project, involving Dr Julie Urquhart, Dr Nenia Micha and Alice Goodenough, was completed in January 2023.

 CCRI Ref: 2021-111